 We hope this fun & comprehensive list gave you some ideas and inspiration for the upcoming holidays!
 If you’re not getting yourself a present, don’t be shy, share this list so your friends and favorite clients see it and know what to get you.
-Also, treat yourself this Christmas with a brand new website design by Flothemes!
+Also, treat yourself this year with a brand new website design by Flothemes!
 Check out this page for all out hottest deals!

 Happy Upcoming Holidays!